Chua Tian Chang

-Chua Tian Chang, better known as Tian Chua (蔡添強 (蔡添强, Cài Tiānqiáng, Chhòa Thiam-kiông); born 21 December 1963), is a Malaysian politician who served as Special Advisor to the Minister of Works from March 2019 to February 2020 and Member of Parliament (MP) for Batu from March 2008 to May 2018.
-He is an independent and was a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) as well as Barisan Alternatif (BA) coalitions.
-He was also a member of the Parti Rakyat Malaysia (PRM).
-He served as Vice-President of PKR from the founding of PKR in April 1999 to July 2022 and Information Chief of PKR from April 2004 to March 2008 and Division Chief of Batu of PKR before July 2022.
+Chua Tian Chang, better known as Tian Chua (蔡添強 (蔡添强, Cài Tiānqiáng, Chhòa Thiam-kiông); born 21 December 1963), is a Malaysian politician who served as the Member of Parliament (MP) for Batu from March 2008 to May 2018.
+He was also a special advisor to the Minister of Works from March 2019 to February 2020.

+A founding member of the People's Justice Party (PKR), and before that a member of the preceding National Justice Party (keADILan), Chua held the position of party vice president from April 1999 to July 2022 and Information Chief from April 2004 to March 2008.
+He was expelled from the party in 2022.
+He was also a member of Parti Rakyat Malaysia (PRM).

 Early life

 Born in Malacca on 21 December 1963, he was the eldest of four siblings.
-His father, Chua Neo Lai, is of Hakka descent and was a rice wholesaler.
-His late mother, Chan Yuet Chien, was a Chinese schoolteacher.
+His father, Chua Neo Lai, was of Hakka descent and worked as a rice wholesaler.
+His mother, Chan Yuet Chien, was a Chinese schoolteacher.
+Chua described both his parents, but especially his mother, as "socialist-conscious".
 Chua was educated in Siang Lin Primary School and Catholic High School, Melaka.
 He then studied Lower Six in Gajah Berang High School.
 In 1982, Tian went to continue his studies in Australia.
-He first studied Matriculation in South Sydney High School.
-After completing HSC, he got admitted into Agricultural Science in Sydney University.
+He first studied Matriculation in South Sydney High School, and was later admitted into Agricultural Science in Sydney University.
 He said:

 I wanted to be a scientist and invent things, like Thomas Edison.
 I got interested in the agro-sciences as I wanted to study things that could be useful.

-But in his third year, he switched to Philosophy at the University of New South Wales.
-Australia in the 1980s was a hotbed for student activists.
+In his third year, he switched to Philosophy at the University of New South Wales.
+It was also in Australia that he became involved in student activism, becoming involved in the Network of Overseas Student Collectives (NOSCA) and Left Alliance.
 "My father had hoped I'd study law for good future prospects.
 But I became exposed to peace movements, environmental issues, and human rights situations around the world".
-He became an active student leader and was involved in student movement under the Network of Overseas Student Collectives (NOSCA) and Left Alliance.
-His mates included Steven Gan and Premesh Chandran, co-founders of news website Malaysiakini.
-Together, they protested against the imposition of university fees on foreign students started by Bob Hawke's administration in 1985.
-Chua had his first taste of arrest when he was locked up after a demonstration in Sydney.
-He was also recruited by East Timor then leader-in-exile, now president Ramos Horta to help prepare newsletters.
+He was also recruited by the then-leader-in-exile of Timor-Leste, José Ramos Horta, to help prepare newsletters.